Exploring the Journey of Coffee Brands in India

 The role of sustainability and fair trade practices in the coffee industry

-Sustainability and fair tradefair trade practices in the coffee industry practices are essential to the coffee industry in India.
+Sustainability and fair trade practices are essential to the coffee industry in India.
 Coffee farmers face several challenges, including fluctuating prices, climate change, and limited access to resources.

 To address these challenges, several coffee brands in India have started focusing on sustainability and fair trade practices.